 You need to start taking good care of your hand skin right now to prevent the seasonal chapping, dryness, and cracking of winter.
-This means:

 - no more drying soaps,